russhustle/leetpattern/docs/md/2576_find_the_maximum_number_of_marked_indices.md

 ## 2576.
-Find The Maximum Number Of Marked Indices
+Find the Maximum Number of Marked Indices